kuosheng-ang/springboot-ecommerce-GCP/README.md

 - Scale my infrastructure worldwide and manage resources across all AWS accounts and regions through a single operation.
 - Extend and manage my infrastructure to include cloud resources published in the CloudFormation Registry, the developer community, and my library.
 - Automate resource management across my organization within the region with AWS service integrations offering turnkey application distribution and governance controls.
+- Refer to the file to download [AWS CloudFormation](/AWSCloudFormation_Deployment%20as%20IaaC.yaml)

   ![AWS CloudFormation](/screenshots/AWS-CloudFormation_Events.PNG "Using AWS CloudFormation script to implement as IaaC")